DelleonMcglone/DelleonMcglone/README.md

 ## About Me 🚀

-I'm a passionate **Founder and Builder** with experience in **Python and Artificial Intelligence**.
+I'm a passionate **Founder and Builder** with experience in **Fullstack development, Solidity, and Artificial Intelligence**.
 I love building & data driven analysis, learning new skills, and DefAi

 - 🌱 Currently learning: **IBM AI Developer Professional Certificate**
 - 🔭 Working on: **Mantua.AI**